 Technically, it is not illegal to wear headphones while driving.
-However, don’t be misled by the simplicity in that answer.
-The practice is dangerous and can result in prosecution by police officers, particularly if headphones are deemed to be the cause of an accident.
+There is no law which specifically prohibits wearing them while operating a car.
+However, it is still inherently dangerous and can result in prosecution.
+This is particularly so if they are deemed to be the cause of an accident.

 Practical and Legal Challenges

-There are multiple ways to ensure that you are absolutely protected, physically and legally, from the dangers posed by wearing headphones while driving, which we will detail below.
+There are multiple ways to ensure that you are protected from the dangers posed by wearing headphones while driving, which we will detail below.

-- Don’t use headphones – Whilst an entertaining luxury, listening to music through headphones is not essential to driving.
-The potential consequences outweigh the benefits and therefore an easy cost-efficient solution is to not use headphones.
+Whilst an entertaining luxury, listening to music through headphones is not essential to driving.
+The potential consequences outweigh the benefits and therefore an easy cost-efficient solution is to simply not use headphones.

-- Only have one headphone in your ears at any one point – Only using one headphone will allow you to hear for the conditions of traffic, sirens and horns with one ear unimpeded.
-Legally, it arguably weakens an argument that headphones is a cause.
+Only using one headphone will allow you to hear for the conditions of traffic, sirens and horns with one ear unimpeded.
+Legally, it may weaken an argument that headphones is a cause.
 Although not as bad as wearing both headphones, wearing one is still not an ideal solution.

 Using headphones may appear to be an innocuous practice that is, in its most technical sense, legal.
-However, the potential unsettled legal consequences and the dangers associated with the practice make it highly recommended that you find an alternative.
+However, the potential legal consequences and dangers associated make it highly recommended that you find an alternative.
 If you are caught driving with headphones it is recommended that you seek the advice of a traffic lawyer, regardless of whether or not you were involved in an accident.